ITINERARY FOR THE WEEKEND OF NOVEMBER 2 - NOVEMBER 3, 2024

 JOURNAL

-Echoes of Humanity: A Journey to Auschwitz
+Echoes of the Past: A Reflective Journey to Auschwitz-Birkenau

 Elliot Bramford